Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 A small number of music functions are also supported, such as ``\relative``.
-Music functions which mutate the score during compilation, result in a "normalized" Abjad score structure.
+Music functions which mutate the score during compilation, result in a normalized Abjad score structure.
 That is, the resulting Abjad structure corresponds to the music as it appears on the page:

 ::